egunnery/Fresco/README.md

 I did not complete the extra requirements.

+The beer image is fetched on the main thread which I didn't get around to fixing.

 ## Dependencies

 I used RxSwift and Snapkit, as I use these in my current role.
 I felt that using these to a certain degree here would both help me speed the process up, and help to give a more accurate picture of where I'm at.